ARCHIVES:

 * * * * * * * *

 Federalist No. 68 by Hamilton seems very appropriate for today.
 "Nothing was more to be desired than that every practicable obstacle should be opposed to cabal, intrigue, and corruption."
 Followed by appropriate remarks about the incursion of foreign powers on the chief executive.
 "The process of election affords a moral certainty that the office of President will never fall to the lot of any man who is not in an eminent degree endowed with the requisite qualifications."
 How could Trump fall through the cracks unless there was something self-mutilating about the electorate?
-It wants to end, perhaps of the system, maybe in some perverse way to fight for or against something they believe in.
+It wants to end, perhaps the system itself, maybe in some perverse way to fight for or against something they believe in.
 I don't know.

 What the framers and others interested in democracy would say to the American people is, "take democracy seriously, you don't understand how good you have it here and will only end it with your own complacency and entitlement."
 You don't have to agree with everyone but you need to respect ways of life that aren't your own.
 The more confident you are and self-respecting you are the more likely you'll extend that to others and, even, learn from them.
 Frankly I've seen the two losers of the last two elections act pretty much the same, not quite but along the lines of "it's not my country and the election was illegitimate, stolen etc." The burden of the loser is to get humble and go up several learning curves, the burden of the winner is to exhibit class and absorb the best of the loser.